azemetre/tota11y-webpack-react-typescript-example/README.md

 When deploying new builds of your product on different environments (development, qa, staging, production), engineers may neglect ways to increase the productivity of non-engineering workers.

-This may cause issues when trying to ensure that your product is a11y compliant.
+This may cause issues when trying to ensure that your product is a11y compliant in a timely and efficient manner.

 ---